A Wifi Extender Antenna for Routers

 This high gain wireless router antenna

-The combination of moderate to high power wireless routers and high gain antennas make possible the coverage of large areas with broadband wireless networks.
-The wi-fi link budget is greatly ingreased, while much of the burden is lifted from small laptop computers or low powered smartphones or other wi-fi enabled devices.
-Wireless connectivity is possible over extreme distances when high gain antennas and higher power are used on both ends of the link.
+The combination of powerful wifi6 routers and high gain antennas make possible the coverage of large areas with broadband wireless networks.
+The wifi link budget is greatly increased, while much of the burden is lifted from small laptop computers or low powered smartphones or other wifi enabled devices.
+Wireless connectivity is possible over extreme distances when high gain antennas and more transmit power are used on both ends of the link.